 The dialogue between the two walls and the performativity of the exhibition space express Rovaldi’s philosophy that the experience of a landscape is a kind of love affair.
 He has realized that “photography is boring if it’s not connected with a bodily relationship with the territory.”
 To express the character of the relationship, each location requires the invention of a unique photographic language.
 For a book of photographs about the coasts of Sardinia, for instance (Orizzonte in Italia, Humboldt Books, 2015), Rovaldi aimed his lens horizontally, pointing outward from his body into the distance.
 When he photographed the coastlines of New York, by contrast, the constraints on his sightlines forced him to focus his lens in a tight radius around his body.
 Responding to the terrain let the fresh way of shooting emerge, and this trained his eye on scenes he would not have captured otherwise.
 Rovaldi sees this as a metaphor for a response to climate change: If we follow the land’s lead, who knows what the future may bring?

 The exhibition offers a surprising perspective on landscape: Instead of showing designed interventions into the natural world, here nature claims its own power to sculpt.
 And design elements aren’t only visual, they can include aroma (through flowers) and sound (via wind and birdsong).
-The installation process itself will inevitably bring more insights on the material, so Rovaldi will face revelations, too, when his exhibition brings him to the GSD for a panel discussion during the opening reception on November 12.
-Ideally, the exhibition will yield new views on the New York City landscape to which he is devoted, and from which will emerge ever more surprises.
+The exhibition brought Rovaldi to the GSD for a panel discussion during the opening reception on November 12, 2019.
+The exhibition yielded new views on the New York City landscape to which he is devoted, and from which emerged ever more surprises.